Microphysical Regulation of Non-Ideal MHD in Weakly-Ionized Systems: Does the Hall Effect Matter?: Some Consequences

 Fom Eq.~\ref{eqn:etas.general} the relative importance of the non-ideal $\eta$ terms are given by ratios $\Omega_{c}/\omega_{\rm coll}$ of gyro to collision frequencies, so it is useful to consider three limits in turn, illustrated in Fig.~\ref{fig:regimes}.

 The regime where ambipolar diffusion would dominate, in the ``standard'' or zero-drift-assumption limit ($\Omega_{c,\pm} \gg \omega^{0}_{\rm coll}$), generically has $v_{\rm drift} \ll v_{\rm slip}$, meaning current-driven instabilities will not be important.
 While there can be pure slip-driven instabilities, their effect is less clear (see \S~\ref{sec:superthermal:instabilities}).
 So when the slip becomes superthermal, we just have the Epstein-type correction for $\langle \sigma v \rangle$ accounting for the superthermal relative velocity of charge carriers versus neutrals in the collision rates, which decreases $\eta_{A}$ and increases $\eta_{O}$, but only by a linear factor of $v_{\rm drift/slip}/v_{T}$.
-Thus it will not usually change the relative ordering of the non-ideal terms.
+Thus it will not usually change the relative ordering of the non-ideal terms (unless they are already similar in magnitude).

 In the regime where Ohmic resistivity would strongly dominate with zero drift ($\Omega_{c,\pm} \ll \omega_{\rm coll}$), $v_{\rm drift} \gg v_{\rm slip}$.
-If the drift becomes superthermal, current-driven instabilities could appear but in this limit, the anomalous resistivity $\eta_{O}^{\rm an} \sim \eta_{O}^{0} (\Omega_{c-,p-}/\omega_{\rm coll}^{0}) \ll \eta_{O}^{0}$ would be relatively small because the collision frequency driving the resistivity is already the fastest frequency of interest (so even if collisions strongly damp these instabilities in this limit, it makes no practical difference).
+If the drift becomes superthermal, current-driven instabilities could appear but in this limit, the anomalous resistivity $\eta_{O}^{\rm an} \sim \eta_{O}^{0} (\Omega_{c-,p-}/\omega_{\rm coll}^{0}) \ll \eta_{O}^{0}$ would be relatively small because the collision frequency driving the resistivity is already the fastest frequency of interest.
+So even if collisions strongly damp these instabilities in this limit, it makes no practical difference.
 The dominant correction will again simply be the proper accounting for superthermal drift in the Epstein correction to the collision rates, boosting $\eta_{O}$ by a factor of $\sim v_{\rm drift}/v_{T}$.